TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 ---
 template: post
-title: "Strategies to manage Technical Debt"
+title: "Strategies to manage Technical Debt - Part 1"
 excerpt: >-
     Sometimes teams struggle to identify which technical debt items are worth investing into or how to align them to company goals.